ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 1. Use of a single model associated with a single well;
 1. Use of a simplified simulation strategy.
 Example: hydrates were simulated using a valve with a linear closing percentage.

+C.J.M: Suggestion:
+Many of the variables in Table 2 have NaN values for simulated data.
+This is an issue for training classifiers using real and simulated data.

 #### Method Relating to Hand-Drawn Instances